 Spending time together with family and friends is one of the highlights of this season.
-Enjoy each other’s company and keep costs down with these 7 tips on entertaining on a budget.
+Enjoy each other’s company and still keep costs under control with these seven tips to entertaining on a budget.

-If you really want your guests to receive something in the mail, save money on envelopes and postage by sending postcard invites.
+If you really want your guests to receive something in the mail, save money on envelopes and postage by sending postcard invitations.

 2. Use a digital DJ for a fun and free playlist

 Keep your party lively and awkward-silence-free by creating a playlist on a free site like Pandora or Spotify.
-Both sites offer tons of holiday music and you can set the tone for your party by selecting which song, artist, or genre the playlist is based on.
+Both sites offer tons of holiday music and you can set the tone for your party by selecting which song, artist, or genre the playlist you want for your celebration.

-3. Entertain your guests for less with low- to no-cost activities
+3. Entertain your guests with a holiday twist

 Organize some fun holiday-themed games where everyone can participate and have a good time.
 Find ideas on the Internet, or check out a few of our favorites:

-* Peppermint clothespins - Glue peppermint candies to clothespins and give one to each guest as they arrive.
-Pick a trigger word (like “no” or “yes”) and whenever a guest uses the word, whoever catches them gets to take their clothespin.
-Whoever collects the most clothespins by the end of the night wins.
+Peppermint clothes pins – Glue peppermint candies to clothespins and give one to each guest as they arrive.
+Pick a trigger word (like “Christmas” or “holiday”) and whenever a guest uses the word, whoever catches them gets to take their clothespin.
+Whoever collects the most clothespins by the end of the night takes home a treat.

-* Christmas charades – Act out a holiday carol, song, or story using the traditional charade techniques.
+Christmas charades – Act out a holiday carol, song, or story using the traditional charade techniques.

 Gift exchanges are a fun and budget-friendly way to give presents around the holidays.
-Invite friends over, make some tasty food and refreshments (recipes below), and have everyone bring one gift.
-See our previous post for a few different types of exchanges you can do.
+Invite friends over, make some tasty food and refreshments (check out our below recipes), and have everyone bring one gift.
+White elephant gifts give people the ability to shop for one less gift without buying for someone specific.

-5. Get away with a small food budget by serving apps and mocktails
+5. Get the food budget small by serving apps and mocktails

 Food and drink costs can easily turn any party into a pricey affair.
 Instead of starting around dinnertime, host your event a little later in the night, to encourage guests to eat dinner before coming.
 That way you can offer a few appetizers rather than a buffet of food.
 Here are some recipes for inexpensive, yummy appetizers:

 Another tip to keep your food budget low is to offer mocktails (alcohol-free cocktails).
-Alcohol can be expensive, especially if you need more than one type, so instead of stocking a full bar, pick a couple of holiday mocktails that everyone can enjoy.
-Here are a few options:
+Alcohol can be expensive, especially if you need more than one type, so instead of stocking a full bar, pick a couple of holiday beverages that everyone can enjoy.

 6. Turn documenting the party into a game for free memories

-Create lasting memories of your party easily by encouraging every attendee to take photos during the night.
-Incentivize them to take awesome shots by offering a prize to the person with the most popular photo, based on group vote.
-Use a free site (suggestions below) that collects all of the event photos in one album and then have everyone review them the week after the party, voting for their favorite (and reliving the awesome memories).
+Create lasting memories of your party by encouraging every attendee to take photos during the night.
+Incentivize them to take awesome shots by offering a prize to the person with the most popular photo, based on group vote or social media likes.
+Have everyone review them the week after the party, voting for their favorite and reliving the awesome memories.

 7. Hand out party favors that make your wallet as happy as your guests

-It’s always a nice gesture to send your guests home with a tangible memory of the party, but you don’t have to save up to get the same result.
-For as little as a few bucks each, you can:
+It’s always a nice gesture to send your guests home with a tangible memory of the party, but you don’t have to spend a fortune to share the holiday spirit beyond the evening.

-* If you don’t have too many guests (or have a lot of time) make each guest a beautiful paper ornament.
-Look at tip #4 of our decorations post for some ideas.
+- If you don’t have too many guests (or if you have a lot of time) make each guest a beautiful paper ornament.